Leslie Jones Bio

 Early Life and Background

 Annette Leslie Jones was born on September 7, 1967, in Memphis, Tennessee.
-Her father, Willie Jones Jr., served in the United States Army, and the family moved frequently before settling in Los Angeles when her father took a job at radio station KJLH as an electronics engineer.
+She grew up with a younger brother, Rodney Keith Jones.
+Her father, Willie Jones Jr., served in the United States Army, and because of his military career, the family moved often during her childhood.
+The family eventually settled in Los Angeles after her father took a job as an electronics engineer at KJLH, the radio station owned by Stevie Wonder.

 Leslie Jones Career